 What is Demand?

-hour.
-You are charged for the highest demand reached during any sixty
+minutes.
+You are charged for the highest average demand reached during the on peak

 $138.50 for one hour usage of power!
 Cutting this in half (easy to